plone/documentation/docs/conceptual-guides/components.md

 Events are objects that represent something happening in the system.
 Subscribers (event handlers) are callables that react to those events.
 Plone uses `zope.event` and the Zope Component Architecture to register and dispatch subscribers.

+For information on how to register and use subscribers, see {doc}`/backend/subscribers`.

 #### General Zope events